cyang-kth/fmm/example/README.md

     fmm fmm_config.xml

-A matched result file will be generated as `mr.txt`, which is a CSV file and the `c_path` column contains the matched path information, for details see [output](#output).
+A matched result file will be generated as `mr.txt`, which is a CSV file and the `c_path` column contains the matched path information, for details see the [output section](../README.md#output).